STARTBODY

 Team-teaching: The Good and The Ugly - TEFL Blog

 Mon, 08 Jun 2020 Amanda Stern Alumni Experiences Teaching Ideas Team-teaching: The Good and The Ugly A preferred method of teaching abroad is the team-teaching approach.
 This is where two teachers, dubbed T1 (often the “main” teacher”) and T2 (often the “assistant”), work together to develop a syllabus, prepare materials and lessons, teach students, then evaluate the results and make changes whenever deemed necessary.
 As the base, unless T2 has strong language skills in the local language, T1 will be expected to explain core grammar.
 Both are responsible for their own contributions to the class in order to create a cohesive classroom for effective English learning.
-The Good Shorter Preparation Times That’s right, you’re on a team which means you’ll be sharing time...
+Table of Contents The Good Shorter Preparation Times More Collaboration with Ideas...
 [Read more]

 The Power of English in The Global Community - TEFL Blog

 Sat, 15 Jun 2019 Elizaveta Pachina Alumni Experiences The Power of English in The Global Community When I first began my career of teaching internationally I remember a very distinct moment.
 I was sitting at a dinner restaurant with friends who were all from different countries: Germany, the Netherlands, the US, Columbia, Vietnam, Thailand, and Montenegro.
 While we were all from very different and faraway places we could all talk and share with each other.
 The only way that was possible was because of our one connected, global language.
-This post was written by our TEFL certification graduate Taylor K. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Definition of The Global Language The term “global language” has never officially...
+Table of Contents Definition of The Global Language Historical Reasons Geographical Reasons Industrial Reasons Economical Reasons Do you want to teach English around the globe?
+Related Articles: Listen to this blog post: This post was written by our...
 [Read more]

 The Most Useful Games in The ESL Classroom - TEFL Blog

 Fri, 24 Apr 2020 Elizaveta Pachina Teaching Ideas The Most Useful Games in The ESL Classroom Nowadays there is a wide variety of how to teach English.
 Every teacher uses his or her unique methodologies and techniques to make lessons more informative and entertaining.
 One of the approaches could be using educational games in the classroom.
-This post was written by our TEFL certification graduate Kristina S. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-Games in the classroom are a great tool for teachers as they can be adapted to different ages and levels.
-Within this essay, I would like to clarify why using games in the classroom for young learners is extremely useful and educational.
-There is no doubt that children have their own...
+Table of Contents Games in the classroom are a great tool for teachers as they can be adapted to different ages and levels.
+Furthermore, playing games motivate kids to study better and naturally use English.
+Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This post was written by our TEFL certification graduate Kristina S. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT....
 [Read more]

 The Principles of Motivating in the ESL Class - TEFL Blog

-The Applicability of Multiple Intelligences in the Classroom - TEFL Blog
+The Significance of Multiple Intelligence in the Classroom - TEFL Blog

 Register now & get certified to teach english abroad!